 - Between 10-34% of BBLS borrowers and 7-28% of CBILS/CLBILS borrowers could have permanently ceased trading in 2020 without the schemes

-- The Covid-19 loan guarantee schemes met their primary objectives of unlocking credit for businesses at scale and speed, and resulted in £78bn in guaranteed loan facilities
+- The Covid-19 loan guarantee schemes met their primary objectives of unlocking credit for businesses at scale and speed, and resulted in £78 billion in guaranteed loan facilities

 - Reduction of approval times between CBILS and BBLS was necessary to prevent business failures

-London: The first in a series of reports evaluating the government’s Covid-19 emergency loan schemes has found that hundreds of thousands of jobs could have been lost without the £78bn of funding guaranteed under the schemes.
+London: The first in a series of reports evaluating the government’s Covid-19 emergency loan schemes has found that hundreds of thousands of jobs could have been lost without the £78 billion of funding guaranteed under the schemes.

 In March 2020, in response to the global pandemic and corresponding wide-ranging business impacts and uncertainty, the government rapidly designed and deployed a series of three loan-guarantee schemes – the Coronavirus Business Interruption Loan Scheme (CBILS), the Coronavirus Large Business Interruption Loan Scheme (CLBILS) and Bounce Back Loan Scheme (BBLS).
 These aimed to support smaller businesses across the UK which were experiencing lost or deferred revenues, leading to disruptions to their cashflow.

 One year later, the British Business Bank commissioned London Economics and Ipsos to undertake a multi-year evaluation of the three schemes.
-The first phase of the evaluation, published today, provides an early assessment of whether the objectives of the schemes were satisfied, and their impact.
+The first phase of the evaluation (PDF, 2.43 MB) published today, provides an early assessment of whether the objectives of the schemes were satisfied, and their impact.